 Ask most people about the strength of their core client relationships and they'll say, "Great.
 Rock solid."
 Yet these comments usually refer to how much rapport or trust sellers feel they have with the client.
 They don't answer the question through the lens of business value the client receives from them.

 One of the biggest untapped opportunities to increasing sales and profit is growing your existing accounts.
-Consider: Retaining current customers is 6 to 7 times less costly than acquiring new ones (Source: Bain & Company) Repeat customers, on average, spend 67% more (Source: Bain & Company) 60% of companies believe they should be generating 25% or more revenue from strategic accounts (Source: RAIN Group)
+Consider: Retaining current customers is 6 to 7 times less costly than acquiring new ones (Source: Bain & Company) Repeat customers, on average, spend 67% more (Source: Bain & Company) 60% of companies believe they should be generating 25% or more revenue from strategic accounts (Source: RAIN Group Center for Sales Research)

 In The Benchmark Report on High Performance in Strategic Account Management, we analyzed data from over 370 companies that engage in formal strategic account management.
 We asked about the top challenges that limit account growth and found the number one difference between high performers and the rest is: having an effective strategic account planning tool.
 Only 19% of high performers reported having an effective account planning tool as challenging compared to 53% of everyone else (see graph below).
 The challenge of having an effective tool does not, however, exist in a vacuum.